 Overview

 Contained in this document are brief descriptions of the HTTP/HTTPS methods for sending requests to the Services, the responses, the message formats, and the client requirements.
-The document also contains JavaScript/JQuery examples of the functions which create and issue the calls, as well as, process the responses.
+The document also contains two interface examples, JavaScript/JQuery examples and MACOTP DLL examples of the functions for requesting and verifying OTPs.

+The following diagram provides the overall system flow and a context for the interface defined and exampled in the document.

-System diagrams
+System diagram

 Client Requirements

-The MAC system requires every client to be registered with the system.
+The MAC OTP system(4) requires every client(3) to be registered with the system.
 When registered, the client will be issued a Client ID.
 Every request issued to one of the Services must contain a valid Client Id.
 Optionally, the system supports the concept of a Group.
 A group is a collection of one or more clients.

 Note: Examples in this document do not have Group Ids.